cvlmtg/monarc/README.md

-# MONARC
+# MONARC 🦋

 MONARC's Obviously Not A Redux Clone.

-MONARC is a store intended for [React](https://reactjs.org/) applications, based on the new [Context](https://en.reactjs.org/docs/context.html) API and [useContext](https://en.reactjs.org/docs/hooks-reference.html#usecontext) hook.
+MONARC is a store intended for [React](https://reactjs.org/) applications, based on the new [Context](https://en.reactjs.org/docs/context.html) API and [useContext / useReducer](https://en.reactjs.org/docs/hooks-reference.html#usecontext) hooks.

 It can be extended with your own plugins, and it provides built-in two advanced features: **undo** / **redo** management and **auto-save**.
 Both of these features can be enabled on demand.